 Skin prick tests can be done in clinic provided that the child has not had any antihistamines for a few days.
 Blood tests are not affected by antihistamines, but the results are only available in a week or so after the clinic appointment.
 If the diagnosis is uncertain an oral shellfish challenge is sometimes recommended.

 Shellfish is easy to avoid.
 Some foods, such as Worcestershire sauce, steak sauce, fried rice, egg rolls, salad dressings, seafood muffaletta sandwiches can have shell fish as hidden ingredients.
 Cross contamination when buying fresh shellfish over the counter in shops and supermarkets can occur.
 Some dishes like paella, bouillabaisse, gumbo and frito misto contain lots of different kinds of fish at once, can be difficult to spot.
 It is useful to avoid such dishes.

 Some face creams and health supplement can have crushed shells and should be watched for.

 It is important to inform the nursery/school and any after school clubs.
-Any other carers such as grandparents, relatives and school friends’ parents will also need to know.
+Any other carers will also need to know.

-Most children with shellfish allergy will not outgrow the problem.
-If there has been no reaction for a long time and allergy tests to fish are negative an oral challenge may be suggested.
+Shellfish allergy is usually life-long.
+If there has been no reaction for a long time an oral challenge may be suggested.